 There are three scenarios that beg for a laminated guitar:

-- An absolute beginner looking for his first instrument.
+- An absolute beginner (especially a child) looking for his first instrument.

 - A guitarist who frequently travels and likes to play guitar casually on the road, particularly outdoors.